-37. Supplemental or Subsequent Report of Injury.
-Means the filing of additional information with the Industrial Commission, regarding benefits paid or changes in the status or condition of an injured worker, of a Claim for benefits, as required by Sections 72-602(2), (3), and (4), Idaho Code; filed in accordance with these rules.
-(3-23-22)
+37. Supplemental or Subsequent Report of Injury (SROI).
+Means the filing of additional information with the Industrial Commission, regarding benefits paid or changes in the status or condition of a claimant n-injured worker, of a Claim for benefits, as required by Sections 72-602(2), (3), and (4), Idaho Code; filed in accordance with these rules.

 38. Termination of Disability.
-Means the date upon which the obligation of the Employer/Surety becomes certain as to duration and amount whether by settlement, decision, or periodic payments in the ordinary course of claims processing.
-If resolved by LSS, the termination of disability shall occur on the date the LSS is approved and an order approving is filed by the Industrial Commission.
+Means the date upon which the obligation of the Employer/Surety becomes certain as to duration and amount whether by settlement agreement (SA), decision, or periodic payments in the ordinary course of claims processing.
+If resolved by LSSSA, the termination of disability shall occur on the date the LSS SA is approved andfiled or an order approving is filed by the Industrial Commission.
 If resolved by decision, the termination of disability shall occur on the date the decision resolving all issues becomes final.
 (3-23-22)

 39. Time Loss Claim.
-Means the injured worker will suffer, or has suffered, a disability that lasts more than five (5) calendar days as a result of a job-related injury or occupational disease, or the injured worker requires, or required, in-patient treatment as a result of such injury or disease.
+Means the injured workerclaimant will suffer, or has suffered, a disability that lasts more than five (5) calendar days as a result of a job-related injury or occupational disease, or the injured workerclaimant requires, or required, in-patient treatment as a result of such injury or disease.
 (3-23-22)